 A Story about Walls

 When I was in my late twenties, I found myself dancing 5Rhythms with Gabrielle Roth.
 I believe the workshop was called Mirrors, an in-depth look at the ego.
 At the time, I didn’t realize the significance of the workshop name.
-Up to this point in my life, I’d only had friends mirror back my ego to me in brief moments.
+Up to this point in my life, I’d had limited mirroring back of my ego.
 Mirrors was a powerful workshop experience that shaped my life in more ways than one.

 During one of the more powerful moments, we were doing some mirroring of each other’s words and motion and Gabrielle stopped me.